ianmichels/marketo-measure-learn.en/help/onboarding/marketo-measure-101/touchpoints.md

 # Touchpoints

-This lesson describes what touchpoints are in Bizible, how they are created, and how they are used for attribution.
-Bizible data objects including Bizible Touchpoints (BTs) and Bizible Attribution Touchpoints (BATs) are introduced.
+This lesson describes what touchpoints are in Marketo Measure, how they are created, and how they are used for attribution.
+Marketo Measure data objects including Marketo Measure Touchpoints (BTs) and Marketo Measure Attribution Touchpoints (BATs) are introduced.

 >[!VIDEO](https://video.tv.adobe.com/v/347246/?quality=12&learn=on)